anthonyBosek/py-gorithms/README.md

 # About

 This repository contains algorithms implemented in Python.
 The algorithms are based on the JavaScript Algorithms and Data Structures repository.
+This is my attempts at beginning my Python journey and modifing my knowledge from JS.

 # Getting Started